cholla-hydro/cholla/README.md

 or with MPI.

 An example makefile is included in this directory.
-After downloading the code, you should be able to configure it for your machine by modifying one of the makefiles appropriately.
+After downloading the code, you should be able to configure it for your machine by modifying the makefile appropriately.

 Configuration Notes